 - Add the flour, baking powder, and salt on top of the wet batter.
 They do not have to be stirred together before adding them to the mixture.

-- Mix on low speed just until they are combined and no flour is visible.
-You do not want to overmix this batter.
+- Mix at low speed until the ingredients are combined and no flour is visible.
+Do not overmix this batter.

 5) Bake Cake

-- Pour the cake batter into the prepared pan and scrape out all the remaining batter, making sure it is evenly spread in the pan.
+- Pour the cake batter into the prepared pan and scrape out all the remaining batter, ensuring it is evenly spread in the pan.
 It will go almost to the top of the pan.

 - Tap the pan on the counter a few times to remove air bubbles.

 - All ovens are different, so keep an eye on your cake once it hits about 40-45 minutes.
-If the edges are already browning then place aluminum foil lightly over the cake and continue to bake.
+If the edges are already browning, place aluminum foil lightly over the cake and continue to bake.

-- You'll know it's done the top of your cake is golden brown, it is firm with no jiggly movement, and a toothpick inserted in the middle comes out clean.
+- You'll know it's done when the top of your cake is golden brown, firm, and free of jiggly movement, and a toothpick inserted in the middle comes out clean.

-- Use room temperature ingredients: Set out the eggs, butter, cream cheese, sour cream, and peaches a few hours before baking.
-This will help them mix into the batter more fully.
+- Use room-temperature ingredients: Set out the eggs, butter, cream cheese, sour cream, and peaches a few hours before baking.
+This will help them mix more fully into the batter.

 - Test with a toothpick.
-When the edges have started to pull away from the sides of the pan, and the center of the cake looks firm, insert a toothpick or cake tester in the middle of a section.
-If it comes out clean then the cake is cooked and you can remove it from the oven.
+When the edges have started pulling away from the pan's sides and the center of the cake looks firm, insert a toothpick or cake tester in the middle of a section.
+If it comes out clean, then the cake is cooked, and you can remove it from the oven.

 Note: This is a very delicious cake that may look a little wet once sliced.
 That's totally normal and the moistness is a part of what makes it so delicious!